ImagineLearning/ng-interview/README.md

 In the end, you will provide a link to a GitHub repository containing the working implementation of the requirements specified below.

+## Prerequisites
+Before you can start follow the instructions [outlined](REPOINFO.md) to to set up your development environment.

 ## Getting Started
 This repository is an application to get you started.
-Follow the instructions [outlined](REPOINFO.md) to to set up your development environment.

 ## Requirements
 Listed below are the features that should be completed with this project.
 You should also include a set of unit tests which demonstrate your solution adequately meets the requirements.